Rhymlore/htcondor-web/_news/ClassAd_C++_Library,_version_0.9_.md

 layout: news
 ---

 The C++ standalone ClassAd library has been released.
 It is available under the LGPL license.
-It is available from the <a href="classad/"> ClassAds</a> page.
+It is available from the [ ClassAds] (Archived Url: 'classad/') page.